 One of the first people in his family to go to college, Mike graduated with honors from Miami University of Ohio.
 It was there – long before he would become an attorney and elected official – that Mike discovered his passion for advocacy.
 He and a small group of likeminded students fought to change the laws and policies so that his school could donate unused food to the needy in their community through a new Good Samaritan law.
 As Student Body President, Mike continued to fight for economic empowerment and social justice.

-After college, Mike chose public service, working as an economic policy advisor to Senator Paul Simon.
-His positive impact on Illinois families was significant enough that Senator Dick Durbin asked him to stay on and ensure that his office always put Illinois families first.
-Inspired by the power of people to make positive change through the law, Mike went on to attend the University of Illinois College of Law, where he received his JD with honors.
+After college, Mike dedicated himself to public service, working as an aide to U.S. Senator Paul Simon and then U.S. Senator Dick Durbin, handling economic development initiatives to help ensure that Illinois families are always put first.
+Inspired by the power of people to make positive change through the law, Mike then attended the University of Illinois College of Law, where he received his law degree with honors.

 After graduation, Mike was selected for a prestigious federal clerkship with the Honorable William Hibbler of the Northern District of Illinois in Chicago.
 While a law clerk, Mike helped found the court’s first help desk for pro se litigants who represent themselves in court but still need guidance.
 For his leadership, Mike received the Award for Excellence in Public Interest Service from the Federal Bar Association and the U.S. District Court.